 "They're not the only ones moving to a higher level."

+Join Statesman Sports

+"get off the bench and into the game"

+SPORTS BRIEFS

-Join Statesman Sports "get off the bench and into the game" The Stony Arook Statesman Wednesday, September 3 1997 SPORTS BRIEFS Compiled By Athletic Media Relations The Long Road to Division I Division I-AA status as of the 1999-2000 academic year.
-The school's move to the Division I to play at the Division II level. level: elevates women's soccer and department's planned move to men's lacrosse to Division I.
+Compiled By Athletic Media Relations

+The Long Road to Division I

+Division I-AA status as of the 1999-2000 academic year.
+The school's move to the Division I to play at the Division II level.

+men's lacrosse to Division I.

 Directions recommends that the entire athletic program move to Division I Richard J. Laskowski is named year.
 Dean of Physical Education and Division I level.
 II regulations.